 University of Wisconsin-Madison Study Abroad Identity Resources

-When planning to study abroad, it is important to research cultural attitudes towards gender in your destination country.
+When planning to study abroad, it is important to research cultural attitudes toward gender in your destination country.
 The gender norms and expectations of a country may be quite different from what you are used to experiencing at home.
 Most cultures have gender-based expectations regarding dress and behavior.
 It is important to understand these expectations so you can make educated decisions to be both culturally sensitive and safe.
 If your personal values about gender identity and expression differ from that of your host country, you must consider your comfort level with inhabiting that space.
 If possible, talk to others who share your gender identity who have studied abroad in the particular country to learn their experiences and what to expect.

 Once you’re abroad, your best resource for learning the local cultural norms regarding gender is the local populace.
 Take your cues from local people in terms of dress and behavior.
 What may be considered appropriate gender-based behavior in an American context, may not be in your host country and may draw unwanted attention to you.
 Harassment happens everywhere in the world, but knowing the types of behavior that may elicit unwanted attention in the destination context, will help you make personal choices both as your plan to go abroad and when you have arrived in-country.

 Always be sure to prioritize your safety while studying abroad.
-Take the life-skills you’ve developed living in the US with you when you study abroad, and set realistic expectations for your time overseas.
+Take the life-skills you’ve developed living in the U.S. with you when you study abroad, and set realistic expectations for your time overseas.
 Be sure to exercise common sense; learn the safe and unsafe areas of the city you’re living in, when you go out at night, go out in a group, watch your drinks at the bar, have the local emergency number pre-programmed into your phone, and exercise culturally appropriate behavior.
 When in doubt, trust your instincts.
 If a situation is making you uncomfortable, find a way to leave it.

 Studying abroad is often the highlight of a student’s college experience.
 The better prepared you are, the better the experience you will have.
 Below are some questions and resources regarding gender to help you in the preparation process.